timescale/docs/promscale/tobs/about.md

 # About the observability stack (tobs) for Kubernetes
-The observability stack (tobs} for Kubernetes is a tool that aims to make it simpler to install a full observability stack into a Kubernetes cluster.
+The observability stack (tobs) for Kubernetes is a tool that aims to make it simpler to install a full observability stack into a Kubernetes cluster.
 Currently this stack includes: